How Much Does Dental Implant Cost in 2026?With & Without Insurance

 5

-If you need multiple implants, ask about implant-supported bridges or All-on-4 which can be more cost-effective per tooth than individual implants.
+If you need a full arch, ask about All-on-4, which is far cheaper per tooth than individual implants.

 6